Damoy/Cpp-3D-game-engine/README.md

 **If problems are encountered:
 Please check if you have glut32.dll in the executable folder, and if you build one, check your dependencies :)**

-*Dependencies are: GLEW, GLFW, GLM, STBI and GLUT*
+*Dependencies are: GLEW, GLFW, GLM, STBI and GLUT.*
+Solution has fully been made under Debug configuration, x86

 **To see the project arborescence as I do, on Visual, on the solution explorer, click on "show all files", you will see res, src folders and the ClassDiagram.cd file.**